loader image

 Raising Concerns to the Canada Energy Regulator – Federally Regulated Projects

-Sending Written Concerns to the BC Oil and Gas Commission Landowners, rightsholders and anyone from the general public with concerns about a proposed project in their community have the option […]
+Sending Written Concerns to the BC Energy Regulator (formerly BC Oil and Gas Commission) Landowners, rightsholders and anyone from the general public with concerns about a proposed project in their […]

-Oil and Gas Appeal Tribunal The Oil and Gas Appeal Tribunal (OGAT) is an independent quasi-judicial agency that hears appeals from decisions made by the BC Oil and Gas Commission. […]
+Energy Resource Appeal Tribunal The Energy Resource Appeal Tribunal (ERAT) is an independent, quasi-judicial agency that hears appeals from decisions made by the BC Energy Regulator.
+This includes certain orders, […]

 Navigating the Appeal Process – Provincially Regulated Projects

-Navigating the Appeal Process When a permit for oil and gas activity is issued, a notice is sent to the person on whose land the activity will take place.
-The […]
+Navigating the Appeal Process When a permit is issued for an oil and gas activity, a notice is sent to the person on whose land the activity will take place. […]

 Complaint Process – Reporting Public Concerns About Oil and Gas Activities

-Reporting Public Concerns to the BC Oil and Gas Commission If you need to report an incident about oil and gas activity, such as a spill or extended periods of […]
+Reporting Public Concerns to the BC Energy Regulator If you need to report an incident about oil and gas activity, such as a spill or extended periods of black smoke […]

 Share This